 After 35 years of litigation, Mr. Dawson switched his primary focus to preparing future generations of attorneys as a professor at Baylor Law School.
 While serving in this role from 1971 to 1983, he established the idea of a mini-trial, a tool used by law programs nationwide.
 He is also credited with creating Baylor’s modern Practice Court, a program that is still nationally acclaimed and considered an essential part of the Baylor experience.
 He and his wife established four scholarship funds, which continue to help aspiring lawyers gain a top quality education.
 In 2009, Mr. Dawson was honored with a life-sized statue at the Sheila and Walter Umphrey Law Center.
 In seeking to honor the former professor and establish a position for a Trial Advocacy professor, a group of students, alumni, and professors worked together to establish the R. Matt Dawson Endowed Professor in Trial Practice.
 The school continues to honor students on his behalf through awards, including the Matt Dawson Advocacy Award, a cash prize given to outstanding advocacy students in each Practice Court class.

 Mr. Dawson passed away in February 2015 at the age of 98.
-His legacy and love of the law will continue on, and the partners of Dawson & Sodd, LLP are proud that their firm bears the name of Matt “Mad Dog” Dawson.
+His legacy and love of the law will continue on, and the partners of Dawson & Sodd, PLLC are proud that their firm bears the name of Matt “Mad Dog” Dawson.